TNEli1/rivu-app/TROUBLESHOOTING_GUIDE.md

 # Rivu App Troubleshooting Guide

-## Registration failures due to Content Security Policy violations (Updated May 22, 2025)
+## Content Security Policy (CSP) Configuration Updates (Updated May 22, 2025)

 **Error Message/Behavior:**
-Users on the production site were unable to register due to Content Security Policy (CSP) violations when trying to connect to the backend at https://rivu-app.onrender.com.
+Users on the production site were unable to register due to conflicting Content Security Policy (CSP) configurations that prevented connections to external services like PostHog and Plaid.

 The specific error was:
 ```